cyber-dojo/saver/README.md

 - - - -
 API:
-  * All methods are named in the http request path, and pass any arguments in a json hash in the http request body. eg
+  * All methods are named in the http request path, and pass any arguments in the http request's json body. eg
     ```bash
     curl \
       -H 'Content-type: application/json' \